MugenMicko/voron/V0/Dragon_Burner/README.md

 ## Printing:

 - Use the Voron defaults and print in ABS or better.
 The part is orientated correctly in the STL.
+- Print the appropriate cowl from the Toolheads directory
+- Print the FanDuct_Left.stl and the appropriate FanDuct_Right_*.stl depending on whether you use a probe

 ## BOM:

 In addition to the [Mini-AfterSherpa](https://github.com/KurioHonoo/Mini-AfterSherpa):

+- 2x M3x6mm SHCS/BHCS (for fan duct mounts)
-- 2x additional heat inserts (for ADXL345 mount)
+- 4x M3 5x4mm additional heat inserts (2 for ADXL345 mount, 2 for fan duct mounts)
 - 2x M3x16mm BHCS (optional: for hotend fan)
 - 2x M3x8mm BHCS (for ADXL mount)[*]
 - 2x M2x10mm self tapping screws (for blower fans)